openssl/technical-policies/policies/branch-policy.md

 ## A future major branch

 - The development of a future major release happens there.
-Implicitly it means that any API/ABI breaking changes are allowed but OMC can (and usually will) limit the extent of the breakage allowed.
+Implicitly it means that any API/ABI breaking changes are allowed but the OpenSSL Foundation and the OpenSSL Corporation can (and usually will) limit the extent of the breakage allowed.
 - Major features are allowed.
 Examples of a major feature: A completely new implementation of a protocol.
 New API for pluggable crypto modules.
 - Major refactoring is allowed.
 Examples of major refactoring: Splitting